carletonc/n_grams/README.md

 # n_grams

-These are notebooks demostrating how to calculate the probability of a word based on words around it.
+A notebook that calculates the probability of a word based on words before it.
-Currently both bigram models create a dictionary that gives the probability of b given a, but calling the probability from the dictionary is setup differently.
-One you call word a to get b, the other you get b to call a.
+The current bigram model creates a dictionary of dictionaries where the key, word a, calls a dictionary of where that key, word b, calls the probability.

+dict[word_a][word_b] = probability